-Over the last eighteen months, we have experienced devastating natural disasters here in the United States in hurricanes Maria and Harvey.
+Over the last few years, we have experienced devastating natural disasters here in the United States in hurricanes Maria and Harvey.
 Wildfires, once a seasonal phenomenon, have now become a common, year-round occurrence on the West coast (you can read more about our experience with wild fire response here).
+Now, we are faced with a global pandemic in the novel Coronavirus.
 These frequent disasters have made household disaster preparation and water storage more specifically, an increasingly important issue.
 There are many fantastic resources showing why storing water is important.
 Instead we are going to discuss how to store water in today's homes.
 In particular, we are going to focus on water storage density.
 In order to properly store water for a disaster we must consider three main factors:

 -How much do I need?